Design Custom Gear

-As such, it’s important to break down the things that make up solid defense, hitting, and pitching into digestible mechanics your players can understand.
-These are the building blocks of a good team, so make sure your players are all around the same level of ‘softball IQ’ before moving onto more complex concepts.
+It’s important to break down the things that make up a solid defense, hitting, and pitching into digestible mechanics your players can understand.
+These are the building blocks of a good team, so ensure your players are all around the same softball IQ level before moving on to more complex concepts.

 Fielding Ground Balls

 Strategically speaking, defense in the youth ranks of softball is all about mitigating risk.
 The risk of errors piling up is that they lead to longer innings, which can stress out and frustrate players.

 This isn’t me advocating for any sort of ‘win at all costs’ mentality.
 Young players will make mistakes, and that’s okay!
 It’s all a part of the learning process.
 But I’ve been on (baseball) teams where the bad feelings from one mistake compound into the next play, in part because some players just don’t feel comfortable on defense.

 As a coach, you want to put them in the best mindset for success.
 That means ensuring they’re doing as little thinking as possible when the ball is hit to them.